-Are you Having Shooting Pain Down your Leg?
-Here’s What You Should Do About it!
+Are you Having Shooting Pain Down Your Leg?
+Here’s What You Should Do About it

 If so, you are probably experiencing radicular pain called sciatica.
 Sciatica is a common diagnosis that is affecting millions of Americans daily and causing disability in the workplace.
 Sciatica is commonly seen in people between the ages of 25 to 45 years old.

 One of the most common reasons why we see pain down the leg/sciatica is due to sitting and poor posture.
 There’s the new saying “sitting is the new smoking”, my belief isn’t that sitting is as hazardous as it sounds but the fact we don’t move enough!
 Exercise is medicine.
 If your joints and body get “stuck” in the same sitting position for 8-10 hours a day guess what takes a big brunt of that force, your spine.
-Over time your discs become compressed for prolonged periods of time (like sitting at your desk for 8-10 hours) without moving and they can become irritated and compress your sciatic nerve causing shooting pain down your leg.
+Over time your discs become compressed for prolonged periods (like sitting at your desk for 8-10 hours) without moving and they can become irritated and compress your sciatic nerve causing shooting pain down your leg.

 So, what can you do if you’re experiencing pain down your leg?
 Well, besides changing your posture and decreasing the frequency of time you spend sitting in one position, try these exercises below designed to get your spine into extension safely.
 Each exercise has a different goal but is geared towards helping you move better and more efficiently.
-Remember,
+Remember, movement is medicine!

 Begin by lying down on your stomach with your hands in a push-up position.
 From there, extend your arms and elbows while trying to keep your stomach and hips flat on the table to get an arch through your back.
 Your symptoms should not increase down the affected leg.
 Slight discomfort in the back may be experienced and should go away with continued repetition.
 Perform this exercise 3 sets of 10 repetitions multiple times a day.

 Supine Sciatic Nerve Glide

-- See a Physical Therapist
+See a Physical Therapist